noQils/advprog-modul6/README.md

 This occurs because the server processes requests sequentially using a single thread.
 While handling the `/sleep` request, the server becomes blocked, preventing it from responding to other incoming requests until the delay completes.
 This highlights a fundamental drawback of single-threaded servers: a slow request can stall all others, leading to poor performance in multi-user environments.

 To mitigate this, a multithreaded approach can be implemented, allowing the server to handle multiple requests concurrently and preventing one slow operation from affecting others.
 This will be addressed in the next milestone.

+## Commit 5 Reflection Notes

+The `ThreadPool` implementation enables the server to handle multiple requests simultaneously rather than sequentially.
+It achieves this by maintaining a set number of worker threads that remain idle until tasks are assigned.
+When a request arrives, it is delegated to an available worker, preventing the main thread from being blocked.

+This approach ensures that slow requests do not delay others, enhancing performance under high traffic.
+Each worker thread continuously retrieves tasks from the queue, processes them, and then awaits the next task.
+This design minimizes the overhead of repeatedly creating and destroying threads while keeping the server efficient and responsive.